hanshanley/specious-sites/embedding_model/readme.md

+## Embedding Model
-We provide the the weights for the embedding model that we utilize in this work here.
+We provide the weights for the embedding model that we utilize in this work here.